 🥗 Side Dishes

 If you're wondering "what goes with pork ribs," then you're in luck.
 Just about anything can pair well with ribs.
-For example, Oven Baked Potatoes, Creamy Red Mashed Potatoes, Air Fryer Canned Corn, or Cheddar Bacon Ranch Pasta Salad.
+For example, Oven Baked Potatoes, Creamy Red Mashed Potatoes, Air Fryer Canned Corn, or Cheddar Bacon Ranch Pasta Salad would all be great options!

 Yes, a little bit of pink color throughout the meat is actually fine.
 Most of the time, ribs will still contain small traces of pink color throughout the white meat.
-As long as the internal temperature was reached and the ribs were fully cooked, you'll be fine.
+As long as the internal temperature was reached and the ribs were fully cooked, it will be fine.

 The internal temperature of your ribs should be about 190-200 degrees F. They are safe to eat at 145 degrees F, but the collagen in the bones starts to break down at 165 degrees F, and by the time they reach 190F-200F, they will be much more tender.
 Do not overcook or they may become mushy.